 dr. Massimo Mastrangeli

 Electronic Components, Technology and Materials (ECTM), Department of Microelectronics

-Massimo Mastrangeli received the B.S. and M.S. degrees cum laude in Electronic Engineering from Universitá di Pisa, (Pisa, Italy) in 2003 and 2005, respectively, and the Ph.D. degree in Materials Engineering from University of Leuven (Leuven, Belgium) in 2010.
+As Assistant Professor at TU Delft's ECTM group, Massimo "Max" Mastrangeli is investigating new solutions for the development of Si/polymer-based organ-on-chip platforms, and alternative processes for the fabrication of nanoparticle-based devices and systems.Massimo received the B.Sc. and M.Sc. degrees cum laude in Electronic Engineering from Universitá di Pisa, (Pisa, Italy) in 2003 and 2005, respectively, and the Ph.D. degree in Materials Engineering from University of Leuven (Leuven, Belgium) in 2010.
 His doctoral dissertation pioneered microsystem integration by fluidic self-assembly.

 From 2011 to 2013 he was Post-Doctoral Scientist with the Distributed Intelligent Systems and Algorithms Laboratory (DISAL) and the Microsystems Laboratory (LMIS1) of École Polytechnique Fédérale de Lausanne (EPFL, Lausanne, Switzerland), researching on the convergence of M/NEMS and distributed robotics.